Medicare Part D prescription drug plans provide insurance coverage for out-patient prescription drugs.

 (1) The Initial Deductible

-is where you pay 100% of your retail drug costs until you reach your deductible amount (for instance, the 2020 standard initial deductible
+is when you pay 100% of your retail drug costs until you reach your deductible amount (for instance, the 2021 standard initial deductible

 will enroll in a Medicare prescription drug plan with a $0 deductible and effectively skip-over this first "deductible" phase.
 Also, some Medicare Part D plans will exclude less-expensive drugs (such as Tier 1 generics) from the plan's initial deductible